Moffefe/MycoBox/docs/getting-started.md

 # Getting Started

-This guide covers the first startup of a MycoBox controller and the basic configuration required before using it to manage a controlled environment.
+This guide covers the first startup of a MycoBox controller and the basic configuration required before using it to monitor and control a controlled environment.

 ---